- The SESSION_HAS_VALID_POOL_ON_EXIT error can appear randomly when trying to log off from a Remote Desktop session.

 Windows will now restore your computer to the state it was in before the event shown in the description.
 The process may restart your system a few times to apply the changes.

-The session has a valid pool on exit error usually occurs if you have a bad patch of Windows installed.
-However, the error can easily be fixed by installing the hotfix or uninstalling the bad updates.
+The blue screen error SESSION_HAS_VALID_POOL_ON_EXIT usually occurs if you have a bad patch of Windows installed.
+However, you can easily solve it with the above solutions.